romesh-jaya/mcarthurs-vue/README.md

 # McArthur's Self-service Kiosk App

 This application, written in Vue.js is meant to be used in a self-service kiosk at a fast food restaurant.
 Users can choose which items they like and submit to the kitchen for preperation.
-Requires a device with minimum display resolution of 1024\*768 in lanscape orientation.
+Requires a touch-capable device with minimum display resolution of 1024\*768 in lanscape orientation.

 Tech stack used: